Skip to content

 SOAP Note Example for a Telehealth UTI Visit

-How to write the Assessment section?
+How do you write the Assessment section?

-What should the Plan section contain?
+What should the Plan section cover?

 Stop writing notes after hours.